Measuring the frequency dynamics of financial connectedness and systemic risk: Systemic risk in the US financial sector

-Until now, we have focused on the decomposition of the connections to frequency bands, guaranteeing that they will always sum to total connectedness.
-The frequency components are in fact within spillovers or causation spectra at frequency band weighted by the variance share at the given band.
-Hence, when low frequencies hold a large amount of information, it will over-weigh other frequencies.
-Although the frequency decomposition considering the power of shocks is important for relative comparison, it is also useful to look at unweighted connections.
-Ignoring information outside the considered band, connections within frequency bands can be understood as pure unweighted connections.
-The Figure~\ref{fig:intermarket_within} shows the within sectoral connectedness of the market in the left plot.
+While the decomposition of the connectedness to frequency bands that always sums to total connectedness is the main interest, within connectedness serves as additional insight into the dynamics.
+Within connectedness shows how shocks transmit within frequency bands, and it is not weighted by the variance share at a given band.
+Ignoring information outside the considered band, connectedness within frequency bands can be understood as pure unweighted connectedness.
+Figure~\ref{fig:intermarket_within} (a) shows the within sectoral connectedness of the market.
 All frequencies share very similar time dynamics; hence, the rich time-frequency decomposition found in the previous part is mainly driven by the power of frequency responses, as should be expected.
-The system starts by lowering the within connectedness at all bands until mid-2005, when the within connectedness across all frequencies starts to grow again.
-The growth of connectedness peaks in approximately mid-2008 and then returns only to surge again peaking in mid-2012.
-Subsequently, the connectedness at all frequencies decreases to the levels that are comparable to the beginning of the year 2007.
-Since then, the within connectedness of the system is growing.

 The main reason why we look at the pure within connectedness is to study the effect of cross-sectional dependence on the connectedness.
 When using variance decompositions, we are mainly interested in finding causal effects, but these can be biased due to strong contemporaneous relationships.
-To determine whether there is such a bias in the connections that we measure, we adjust the correlation matrix of VAR residuals by the cross-sectional correlations.
+To determine whether there is a bias in the connectedness that we measure, we adjust the correlation matrix of VAR residuals by the cross-sectional correlations.

-The right plot from Figure~\ref{fig:intermarket_within} shows within connectedness adjusted for this correlation effect.
+Figure~\ref{fig:intermarket_within} (b) shows within connectedness adjusted for this correlation effect.
 Strikingly, the structure changes dramatically, indicating that the high-frequency connectedness is mainly driven by cross-sectional correlations but that connectedness at lower frequencies is not affected as heavily, mainly during the crisis.
-One can infer that the increase of system connectedness during the crisis is mainly created by an increase in contemporaneous short-term correlations and causal longer term connectedness.
+One can infer that the increase in system connectedness during the crisis is mainly created by an increase in contemporaneous short-term correlations and causal longer-term connectedness.
+Hence, increased systemic risk has two main drivers.
+The first is an increase in contemporaneous correlations, and the second is an increase in the persistence of the shocks creating and transmitting long-term uncertainty.